ppfeufer/wp-esi-client/README.md

 To use this in your WordPress plugin, make sure your plugin fetches the master.zip file from this repo and extracts it, preferrably into `/wp-content/EsiClient`.

+## Requirements
+- PHP 7.2 or newer
+- WordPress 5.0 or newer

 ## How To
 Make sure that you implement a method in you register_activation_hook that checks the Esi Client version to the one you are using in your plugin.